Rakesh9100/Challenge-17/README.md

 # Challenge-17

- This repo is the introduction to GitHub Desktop with regard to the Open Source Scaler.
+## This repo is the introduction to GitHub Desktop with regard to the Open Source Spetember by Scaler.